 Homeless Encampment Cleanup – Homeless encampments pose a variety of serious health risks as we often find human waste, animal waste, needles and other dangerous items.
 With homeless cleanup, we strive to restore the site to a safe condition yet still treat the unhoused persons (and their belongings) with care.

 Professional Odor Removal – If your home, office or vehicle is plagued with horrible odors that just won’t go away with multiple cleanings, it’s probably time to call in a professional.
-We can find the source of the smell and clean and sanitize and deodorize, restoring the air to a healthy state.
+We can find the source of the smell and clean and disinfect and deodorize, restoring the air to a healthy state.

 Many odors aren’t just unpleasant, they also can be toxic, which is why it’s important to have professional help.
 In some cases, there might be dead rodents or rodent waste in your walls or vehicle, and these require special handling and cannot simply be wiped up or vacuumed up.
 Vacuuming can spread toxins from animal waste in the air and damage your lungs.
 Rodent dropping cleanup must be handled very carefully, and we always recommend opting for a professional.